iftmalaga/environment-salmonneon-staging/README.md

-# default-environment-charts
+# :clipboard: Environment-charts
-The default git repository used when creating new GitOps based Environments
+The default git repository used when creating new GitOps based Environments.
+Example generated from Jenkins-X meetup